Expert Care for BPH and Prostate Enlargement

 What is BPH?

 BPH stands for “Benign prostatic hypertrophy” also commonly called prostatism or “BPE” benign prostatic enlargement.
 It is a clinical diagnosis, which means that the diagnosis is made based on symptoms.
 BPH is due to prostatic enlargement and growth that frequently occurs as men get older.
 Typically symptoms start to develop in men after age 45 but sometimes earlier.
-Most commonly men come to the urologist with symptoms of slow urinary stream, need to strain to urinate or painful urination.
-BPH can sometimes mascarade more significant problems such as prostate cancer and bladder cancer.
+Most commonly men come to the urologist with symptoms of slow urinary stream, need to strain to urinate, or painful urination.
+BPH can sometimes masquerades more significant problems such as prostate cancer and bladder cancer.
 A thorough urological evaluation will differentiate between these.

 BPH is very prevalent.
 BPH affects men only as women do not have a prostate.

 Dr. Alex Shteynshlyuger has successfully treated hundreds of men with BPH.
 He understands that every man is affected differently by his symptoms and requires a personal approach to evaluation and selection of the appropriate treatment modality.